alchemyplatform/aa-sdk/site/packages/aa-signers/web3auth/getAuthDetails.md

 head:
   - - meta
     - property: og:title
-      content: Web3AuthSigner • getDetails
+      content: Web3AuthSigner • getAuthDetails
   - - meta
     - name: description
-      content: Overview of the getDetails method on Web3AuthSigner
+      content: Overview of the getAuthDetails method on Web3AuthSigner
   - - meta
     - property: og:description
-      content: Overview of the getDetails method on Web3AuthSigner
+      content: Overview of the getAuthDetails method on Web3AuthSigner
 ---

-# getDetails
+# getAuthDetails

-`getDetails` returns the details about the authenticated user, in accordance with the `Web3AuthSigner` web SDK's [specifications](https://web3auth.io/docs/sdk/pnp/web/modal/usage#getuserinfo).
+`getAuthDetails` returns the details about the authenticated user, in accordance with the `Web3AuthSigner` web SDK's [specifications](https://web3auth.io/docs/sdk/pnp/web/modal/usage#getuserinfo).

 This method must be called after [`authenticate`](/packages/aa-signers/web3auth/authenticate).
 Otherwise, this method will throw an error with the message `Not Authenticated`.